 Two or more claimants may make their claims on the same claim form if their claims are based on the same set of facts.
 Where two or more claimants wrongly include claims on the same claims form, this shall be treated as an irregularity falling under Rule 7.

 Receipt of the claim

-The Office of the Tribunals will acknowledge receipt of your claim as soon as they have processed it.
-If your claim is accepted a copy of it will be sent to the respondent.
+When your claim is registered a copy of it will be sent to the respondent(s).
 We will inform the respondent(s) in writing about how to present a response to your claim, the time limit for doing so and what may happen if a response is not entered within the time limit.
 You will be sent a copy of the response after it has been vetted.

 If your claim has been rejected in whole or in part, you may apply for a reconsideration on the basis that either the decision to reject was wrong or the notified defect can be rectified.